-I’ve just begun the PhD program at Nebraska!
-I'm also currently pursuing the Mixed Methods Research Graduate Certificate.
-I received my MA in Spring of 2019.
+I’m currently working on my PhD at UNL and pursuing the Mixed Methods Research Graduate Certificate.
+I received my MA from UNL in the Spring of 2019.
 I’m a Nebraskan local who graduated from Doane University in 2017.
-As an undergraduate triple major in pre-law, sociology and Spanish, I was unsure what avenue I would take after graduation.
+As an undergraduate triple major in pre-law, sociology, and Spanish, I was unsure what avenue I would take after graduation.
 However, after getting the opportunity to intern at the university's Social And Behavioral Sciences Research Consortium in my final semester of undergrad, I was able to connect with faculty and see the many possibilities for innovative research at Nebraska, as well as a focus on student success.

-During the school year, I’ve been able to hone in on a different skill set- teaching!
-In my time at the University of Nebraska-Lincoln, I have been privileged to spark student’s sociological curiosity through teaching recitations and assisting undergraduates in lab settings.
-With support from the department, I also was able to attend a teaching workshop this previous spring at MSS.
+In my time at the University of Nebraska-Lincoln, I have also been privileged to spark student’s sociological curiosity through teaching recitations, social research classes, and assisting undergraduates in lab settings.
+I have experience teaching in-person and online.
 My love of sociology began in the classroom and I am passionate about sharing sociology with others.

-During my free time, I enjoy haunting the many coffee shops of Lincoln, bike commuting with my impractical beach cruiser, working out, yoga, traveling and enjoying nature.
+During my free time, I enjoy haunting the many coffee shops of Lincoln, bike commuting with my impractical beach cruiser, rock climbing, yoga, traveling, and enjoying nature.

 Instructor of Record:

 - Social Research II: Statistics, online and in-person (Fall 2019, Fall 2021, Spring 2022)